lfschenone/pixelmural/README.md

 Bugs
 ----
-* jQuery throws a warning related to Spectrum in Chrome, see the console and http://stackoverflow.com/questions/29004611
 * Sometimes the bucket doesn't paint all the pixels it should.
 Not sure how to reproduce it.
 The bug probably comes from the SQL statement.
 * Sometimes the pencil doesn't erase when repainting.
 Not sure how to reproduce it.